The Film of the Book

 - The Lovely Bones is a highly-acclaimed book and a movie.

 - Greed, the film adaptation of the novel McTeague, is famous in film history as the most literal adaptation ever.
-It faithfully recreated every scene as it appeared in the novel, included every character most of the dialogue (not a mean feat consider that it's a silent movie), and was shot on location.
-The result was a movie that was a unwatchable mess (except to film buffs) that's over ten hours long.
-For comparison, the unabridged audiobook of the novel was slightly less than 11 hours long.
+Director Erich Von Stroheim faithfully recreated every scene as it appeared in the novel, included every character most of the dialogue (not a mean feat consider that it's a silent movie), and was shot on location.
+The result was a movie that was a unwatchable mess (except to film buffs) that's over ten hours long (for comparison, the unabridged audiobook of the novel was only 14 hours long).
+The producers trimmed the footage down to a more manageable 2 hours, whereupon von Stroheim disowned the film.

 - The Color Purple